 Of course, not everyone loves period sex.
 In fact, one survey indicates that it’s roughly evenly divided: 55% of people thought period sex was “natural or awesome,” while 45% found it “kinda gross.”
-But even if you’re okay with the blood, some people experience cramps, bloating, pain, or fatigue during their period, and would much rather curl up in bed for a nap.
+Even if you’re okay with the blood, some people experience cramps, bloating, pain, or fatigue during their period and would much rather curl up in bed for a nap.

 If you don’t feel up for period sex, no problem — there are plenty of other days in the month.
 But if you do want to have period sex, here are some tips for having the most fun with the least mess.

 Why does period sex feel so good?

 Menstrual blood acts as a natural lubricant, and more lubrication tends to result in better penetrative sex if that's what you're having.
 Then there are those hormonal changes we mentioned earlier, which can make you feel more turned on than ever.
 Some people find their vagina and vulva feel more sensitive during their period too.
 That can be a double-edged sword: For certain people, it may be too sensitive to want to have sex; for others, it might be just sensitive enough to bring on a truly powerful orgasm.
 The key is to do what feels good and right to you.

 Sex positions that work with gravity, including missionary, spooning, and side-by-side, will help minimize mess.
 But if you love cowgirl, you don't have to give it up — maybe just lay down an extra towel first.
 And if you're taking it to the shower, try some standing sex positions.